Tuesday, December 18, 2007

 DDD recommends splitting big, diverse and complex solutions into several bounded contexts.
 Set explicit boundaries based on e.g. orgranizational units and application usage.
 A natural boundary in SOA is partner/ 3rd party/ outsourced services.
 Each set of services that is not under your control and that you cannot enforce your information model upon, is a separate bounded context (domain model).

-Note that also within your enterprise service model there will be several other bounded contexts for different domains, each with its own information model that is canonical per domain
+Note that also within your enterprise service model there will be several other bounded contexts for different domains, each with its own information model that is canonical per domain.

+You should identify each model in play on the project and make a context map.
 A context map describes the points of contact between the domain models, in addition to outlining explicit translation for any communication between the models.

 This figure show how a context map is used to show how two domains relate to each other: